Abhisheak-Amalraj/assessment-4/README.md

-a simple web application using MERN Stack to process patient information – Hospital Management Portal
+a simple web application using MERN Stack to process patient information – Hospital Management Portal set up by using ESLint, Webpack